cmishra/recruiting-exercise/currency-api/README.md

   - A user should be able to:

-        curl localhost:9000/rates?base=USD&target=CAN
+        curl localhost:9000/rates?base=USD&target=CAD

-    return a list of the latest current rate from USD to CAN
+    return a list of the latest current rate from USD to CAD

   - A user should be able to provide a timestamp which would return the currency rate at that moment in time.